-Dollar Ridge Fire destroys 74 homes, more could be unaccounted for
+UPDATE: Dollar Ridge Fire destroys 74 homes, 93 percent contained

 (KUTV) — Meetings for those affected by the Dollar Ridge Fire were held on Tuesday, and homeowners were able to get an idea of what damage was done to their property.

 The Dollar Ridge Fire has destroyed at least 74 homes and damaged or destroyed at least 164 other structures, according to the Duchesne County Sheriff's Office.

 The following losses have been confirmed in Duchesne and Wasatch counties:

 - 25 cars